 5. Use Burst Mode To Capture Perfect Silhouette Poses

-You’ve discovered how to find the best silhouette subjects.
+You’ve discovered how to find the best silhouette subjects and backgrounds.

 But how do you make sure that your subject is striking a perfect pose?
 A bad pose can ruin your silhouette photography.